UnionInternationalCheminsdeFer/OSDM/spec/models.md

 If a claim is accepted or rejected the system that made the request must be informed.
 The accepted or rejected claim must provide an explanation for the decision especially if the amount covers the ticket price only partially.

+## Reimbourcement

+A reimbourcement can be filed by a passenger in case his booked tariffs allows for a refund on unused or partially unused tickets.
+A passenger can provide documentation to support the request (e.g. scanned manual remark of train staff) and he must able to lookup the status of the request made.

+If a request is accepted or rejected the system that made the request must be informed.
+The accepted or rejected request must provide an explanation for the decision especially if the amount covers the ticket price only partially.

+## Release

+A release of a booking is an intermediate step toward a refund.
+It invalidates tickets and frees booked resources (e.g. reserved places on a train).
+The release does not refund money to the customer and thus can be made by another party involved.
+The refund is then completed by the original retailer.
+The benefit for the customer is that the time of the release is used to calculate the refund amount.

+## Putting bookings on Hold

+An unconfirmed booking expires after the time limit of the preebooking.
+It is possible to ask for an extension of the time limit and the provider might grant the extension.
+He has the option to add a fee for this extension.

 ## State Models